 You’ve written your novel.
 You’ve revised and edited it multiple times.
 Now you know it so well that you can’t see the forest for the trees.
-You need critical reader feedback -ideally from observant readers and writers with different strengths and experience to yours to help hone your craft, and ready your novel for querying or self publishing.
+You need critical reader feedback.
+Ideally it’ll be from observant beta readers and critique partners with different strengths to you.
+And help hone your craft, while readying your novel for querying or self publishing.
 So where can you find effective critical readers?
 And do you need a sensitivity reader or an editor?
 Once you’ve had feedback and used it to edit your novel, how will you know when you’ve finished editing?

 Five Free Feedback Options

-My search for critical readers began with Scribophile, an online community where writers earn karma points for critiquing each other’s chapters and where gaining enough points lets you post your own chapter for feedback.
+My search for critical readers began with Scribophile.
+This is an online community where writers earn karma points for critiquing each other’s chapters and where gaining enough points lets you post your own chapter for feedback.
 The free version involves posting one chapter at a time, so its a good space to seek line edit or within-chapter feedback.

 However, if you work at a different pace to other writers, you may critique their chapter 1, then find their chapter 4 is ready (my experience).
 As a reader, you can end up reading single chapters many novels, without reading whole stories.
 As a writer, it can be difficult to get feedback on plot and character development across chapters and feedback from the same readers on multiple chapters.
 I received some good feedback on Scribophile, but there were issues across my opening chapters its readers didn’t get the chance to spot.
 So if you’re seeking feedback on plot and character arcs, you may need a paid membership for autonomy over who reads your chapters and when.